proplot-dev/proplot/docs/why.rst

 is to improve upon the parts of matplotlib that tend to be cumbersome or repetitive for power users.
-This page enumerates these limitations and describes how ProPlot addresses them.
+This page enumerates the stickiest of these limitations and describes how ProPlot addresses them.

+..
+   This page is not comprehensive -- see the User Guide for a comprehensive overview with worked examples.

 ..
    To start using these new features, see